Spirent/openperf/tests/aat/api/v1/docs/PacketCapturesApi.md

 Delete all packet captures

-Delete all inactive packet captures.
+Delete all packet captures which are inactive and not being transferred.
 Also deletes captured packets and results associated with the capture.
 Idempotent.

 ### Example
 ```python